benyar/pfs-provisions/README.md

 Uses a table made by discord user volfied, because it was much prettier than I could have done

+The information in this module comes from the "Pathfinder Provisions" section of the Pathfinder Society 2e Guide on Lorespire:  https://lorespire.paizo.com/tiki-index.php?page=pfs2guide._.Player-Basics#Pathfinder_Provisions

 Instructions:
 Enable this module